oneezy/monorepo/README.md

 - [ ] Testing

 ### Apps
 websites and webapps live in the `./apps` folder.
-They all live at the same level but the app routes are *symlinked* into the **+app (main app)** so they inherit Sveltekit's SPA routing system (Single Page Application).
+They all live at the same level but the app routes are *symlinked* into the **+app (main app)** directory so they inherit Sveltekit's SPA routing system (Single Page Application).

 - **+app** (main app)
 - **+stories** (histoire stories)